This new Caribbean-inspired hotel provides a tropical escape, just steps away from Universal's theme parks.

 KidTripster Tip: If you feel like doing a little exploring, use the free hotel dining shuttle to check out the restaurants at the other Universal Orlando hotels.

 If saving time and hassle is worth spending more, then hire a town car.
 Your driver will meet you at baggage claim and help you with your luggage.
 Call ahead to request a car seat.
-There’s a Hertz car rental location at the resort, so a one-way rental is also an option.
-If you prefer to keep the rental car for the duration of your stay, or if you drive your own car to the resort, the self-parking fee for overnight guests is $22/night, while valet parking is $29/night.
+There’s a Hertz car rental location at the resort, so a one-way rental also is an option.
+If you prefer to keep the rental car for the duration of your stay or if you drive your own car to the resort, the self-parking fee for overnight guests is $22/night, while valet parking is $29/night.

 Because Sapphire Falls Resort is located on the Universal Orlando property, getting to the theme parks is a breeze.
 There’s complimentary resort-wide transportation via shuttle bus and water taxi, and you’re also within walking distance to Universal Studios Florida, Universal’s Islands of Adventure, Universal CityWalk, and Universal’s Volcano Bay water park.
 In addition, there are complimentary shuttles available to Sea World and Wet ’n Wild, though reservations are required; see the concierge desk for assistance.